sharovatov/sharovatov.github.io/e/2024-01-qa-knowledge.md

 8. Can you provide an example of how you've used data and analytics to inform your QA strategy?

 This list of questions is not extensive at all, please don't copy it.
 It's just an example of an attempt to _map skills to knowledge_.
+You will have to do the mapping yourself!

 **[what is proxy check?]**